CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (f) Account 3916 classification shall be for transfers from trust and fiduciary funds.

-(a) Account 3934, proceeds from long-term notes and general obligation bonds, classification shall be for gross financial resources provided by long-term general obligation debt;
+(a) Account 3934, proceeds from long-term notes and general obligation bonds, classification shall be for gross financial resources provided by long-term notes or the issuance of general obligation debt;

 (b) Account 3935, proceeds from all other bonds, classification shall be for gross financial resources provided by the issuance of all other long-term liabilities; and